jasminesmn/ABPEPserver/README.md

 <h3 align="center">ABPEPserver: a web application for documentation and analysis of Substitutants </h3>

   <p>
     ABPEPserver is an online database and analytical platform that offers the visualization of a large-scale tumour proteomics analysis of Substitutant expression across multiple tumour types.
 Functionality-wise, it offers analysis of gene-association signatures of Substitutant peptides, comparison of enrichment between tumour and tumor-adjacent normal tissues, and list of peptides that serve as candidates for immunotherapy design.
-ABPEPserver, hence will greatly enhance the exploration of aberrant protein production in human cancer.
     <br />

   </p>